itamarkast/slgloss/README.md

 By default, any text in slg will be transformed to lowercase, and then made into smallcaps.
 There is an option **nolowercase** that can be called when the package is loaded (eg **\usepackage[nolowercase]{slgloss}**) for scripts where lowercase transformations cause compilation errors.

+For additional documentation see the following short guide by Fabian Bross: <http://fabianbross.de/sign_language_glossing.pdf>

 \slg{}
 ------
 **\slg{text}** typesets the input _<text>_ in small caps.
 Input may be lowercase or uppercase.